codeFareith/cf_beskin/README.md

 ### Kurt Kunig // kupix web-design

-Special thanks goes to Kurt Kunig, who recently worked on adjusting the code of this extension so that it now runs under the new TYPO3 v9 LTS.
+Special thanks goes to Kurt Kunig, who recently worked on adjusting the code of this extension so that it is now compatible with the new TYPO3 v9 LTS.

 <small>Twitter: [@kupix](https://www.twitter.com/@kupix)</small>